Löwchen: Colour

 Löwchen can come in a variety of colors, and their colors can change throughout their lives.
 Many that are born dark will lighten up into cream or silver.
 You will also find a variety of colors within a single litter.
 Common colors are sable, silver, cream, white, parti, Irish pied, chocolate, and red/gold.
 A less common color is brindle.
 The American Kennel Club standard does not give preference to any color.

 Temperament

 The Löwchen is a friendly, healthy, and happy dog.
 Dogs of this breed are both active and playful, and very intelligent.
 The Löwchen is an excellent house pet.
 The Löwchen makes also a good pet for families with children.
 This breed has a history as a companion dog and the dogs need the attention of humans and they are not happy left alone for longer periods of time.
 The Löwchen can be vocal in excitement or demands, though some can be quiet.

 Health

-The Löwchen is a robust breed with few health issues that impact the dog.
-Yearly eye exams, patella evaluation, and hip conformation evaluations are recommending for breeding stock.
-The breed can be impacted by Progressive Retinal Atrophy (PRA) and luxating patellas, however the frequency is low.
-Other issues tend to be issues related to old age.
+A 2024 UK study found a life expectancy of 13.9 years from a sample of 50 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.